EXCLUSIVE-'Dumb mistake’ exposed Iranian hand behind fake Proud Boy U.S. election emails -sources | Technology

 On Wednesday, U.S. Director of National Intelligence John Ratcliffe said Russia and Iran have both tried to interfere https://www.reuters.com/article/us-usa-election-security/u-s-intelligence-agencies-say-iran-russia-have-tried-to-interfere-in-2020-election-idUSKBN2763E3 in the campaign for the Nov.
 3 election.
 U.S. intelligence agencies are still analyzing exactly who in Iran commanded the operation and its intent, three of the sources said.
 Within hours of the video being circulated this week, which purported to come from a American far-right group known as The Proud Boys, intelligence officials and major email platform providers, such as Alphabet Inc's Google and Microsoft Corp, began closely analyzing computer code that appeared in the hackers' video.

-While the emails, which demanded that voters change their party affiliation to the Republic Party and vote for President Donald Trump or "we will come after you," appeared to come from info @officialproudboys.com, the address was inauthentic, security analysts said.
-In a statement to CNN, a Proud Boys spokesman said it "is definitely not" his group.
+While the emails, which demanded that voters change their party affiliation to the Republican Party and vote for President Donald Trump or "we will come after you," appeared to come from info @officialproudboys.com, the address was inauthentic, security analysts said.
+The Proud Boys denied they were behind the messages.
 How security analysts used intelligence from the video to attribute the email scheme has not been previously reported.

 A Microsoft spokesperson declined to comment on the company's collaboration with law enforcement.
 A Google statement on Wednesday night said the activity was "linked to Iran."
 A Google spokesperson said on Thursday the company was in contact with the FBI.
 ATTEMPTS TO BLUR